FeralKatt/Pygame-start-menu-example-with-debug-/README.md

 Also if this was all done in Python 3.8 and Pygame 2.0

-If yopu click on the red DEBUG menu it will give some DEBUG info.
+If you click on the red DEBUG menu it will give some DEBUG info.
 Mouse cords are printed in the python console.